-Female Image Gallery Breast Reduction
+Female Image Gallery Breast Reduction Surgery & Procedure

 About The Procedure

 Women with very large, pendulous breasts may experience a variety of medical problems caused by the excessive weight of their breasts, from back and neck pain, notching of their shoulders from their bra straps, skin irritation and difficulty participating in several forms of normal exercise.
 Having extremely large breasts can also exacerbate skeletal deformities such as scoliosis or breathing difficulties such as asthma.
 Additionally, unusually large breasts can make a woman, or teenage girl, feel extremely self-conscious.
 Breast reduction, technically known as reduction mammaplasty, is designed for such women.

-The Reduction Mammaplasty ProcedureThe procedure removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
+The procedure removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
 It can also reduce the size of the areola, the darker skin surrounding the nipple and restore them to their appropriate position on the breast.
 The goal is to achieve the look of smaller, better-shaped breasts which are not only in proportion to the rest of the body but which are in the correct position on the chest wall.

 |Before & After Breast Reduction|